edcarp/introduction-to-conda-for-data-scientists/_episodes/02-working-with-environments.md

 ## Installing a package into an existing environment

 You can install a package into an existing environment using the `conda install` command.
-This command accepts a list of package specifications (i.e., `nextflow=20.10.0`) and installs a set of packages consistent with those specifications *and* compatible with the underlying environment.
+This command accepts a list of package specifications (i.e., `multiqc=1.10`, a python tool that creates quality control reports) and installs a set of packages consistent with those specifications *and* compatible with the underlying environment.
 If full compatibility cannot be assured, an error is reported and the environment is *not* changed.